Jumpin-Josh/KickDrum/README.md

 # KickDrum
 This is the second part of a bigger project where i'm making several analog synth modules.
-I'm building this in tandem with the 3 channel mixer that its own repo yuo can find [here](https://github.com/Jumpin-Josh/AudioMixer).
+I'm building this in tandem with the 3 channel mixer that has its own repo you can find [here](https://github.com/Jumpin-Josh/AudioMixer)!
 This kick drum circuit design was taken from this YouTube [video.](https://youtu.be/yz37Yz315eU?si=P70lOI3g9exFc0Ud&t=1760)

 ### Table of Contents
 1. [Initial Simulations](https://github.com/Jumpin-Josh/KickDrum?tab=readme-ov-file#initial-simulations)